 How you as an injured party respond to this offer will determine the outcome of your personal injury lawsuit.

-You’re in a Negotiation
+Be Aware: You’re in a Negotiation

-Responding in Writing
+Respond in Writing

 Insurance adjusters are in the business of making money for their employer.
-That means their looking for reasons to deny or devalue your claim.
+That means they’re looking for reasons to deny or devalue your claim.
 Nonetheless, they are restricted by Washington laws in terms of what they can and cannot do.

 For instance, if an insurance adjuster does not have sufficient information concerning your injuries, they’ll simply interpret that lack of information in favor of their employer.
 That’s their job.
 They’ll interpret ambiguities in police records in favor of their client.